tmllull/raspi/staticIP/README.md

 # Static IP

-First, I recommend to connect one time to your wifi for save the password.
+First, I recommend to connect one time to your wifi for save the password, using desktop version.

 Then, edit the file dhcpcd.conf